Little Shop of Horrors (film): Director's cut ending

 Seymour pulls Audrey from the plant's jaws but she is mortally wounded.
 Seymour sadly fulfills Audrey's dying wish to be fed to the plant so that it can live and Seymour can earn the success he deserves ("Somewhere That's Green" (reprise)).
 Seymour attempts to kill himself by jumping off of the shop's roof, but learns that botanical executive Patrick Martin plans to propagate and sell Audrey IIs with or without Seymour's consent and, realizing that Audrey II is planning global conquest, resolves to destroy the plant.
 Audrey II reveals that he is an extraterrestrial as he tears down the shop, fishes Seymour from the rubble and eats him alive ("Mean Green Mother from Outer Space").
 Subsequently, as the three chorus girls explain, Audrey II buds became a worldwide craze.
 Fueled by the greed of their owners who provided them with blood, the Audrey II buds grew into an army of monstrous plants that began to take over the Earth.
 Giant Audrey II plants are shown toppling buildings and feeding on people, with the United States Army notably fighting the buds ascending the Statue of Liberty ("Finale (Don't Feed the Plants)").
+An Audrey II suddenly bursts out of the screen and presumably eats the audience.